The Grand Teton's Upper Exum Climbing Route

 A little step problem just above the Golden Stair

-There is an option of going around the exposed western aspect of this step instead of going over it.
+There's an option of going around the exposed western aspect of this step instead of going over it.
 It's pretty funky and we're never sure the rock is going to hold which adds to the fun of going that way.

 The scramble to the Wind Tunnel....

-The gully at the bottom right side of photo drains toward the Petzoldt Ridge.
+The gully at the bottom-right side of photo drains toward the Petzoldt Ridge.

 Access the Wind Tunnel